QuentinRa/blog.quentinra.dev/proj/uml/papyrus/index.md

 * **Don't scroll** (when editing something)

-You can scroll to change the values of a field (such as checked -> uncheck, or the type of an attribute) when you are in the **Property view**.
-Too bad, you can't control it and might change something/cancel everything you did.
+You can scroll to change the values of a field (such as checked -> uncheck, or the type of your attribute, etc.) when you are in the **Property view**.
+Too bad 😂, you can't control it and might change something/cancel everything you did.

 * **Use icons**